MrValentine7777/MGCustomDrawingPipeline/README.md

 3. Build and run the project (F5)
 4. Press 'P' key to toggle the bloom post-processing effect

+### Troubleshooting
+If you see a black screen after pressing 'P' to enable post-processing:
+- Ensure all content (shader files) has been properly built and is included in the output directory
+- Check that your graphics card supports the shader features being used
+- Try increasing `_bloomIntensity` in Game1.cs if the effect is too subtle to see
+- Some systems may require a restart of the application after the first attempt at using post-processing
+- If you modified the shader code, ensure all required parameters are properly set in DrawSceneToRenderTarget()

 ## Project Structure

 ### Key Components